willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### The Mixed Reality Portal is working, but my motion controllers are tracking poorly (controllers keep flying away, shaking, etc.).

 1. Some lighting conditions can affect tracking.
 Make sure that you are not exposed to direct sunlight and that you don't have a lot of point light sources visible to your HMD (for example, strings of lights like a christmas tree).
-2. Check the [Bluetooth Best Practices section](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices).
+2. Check the [Bluetooth FAQs](motion-controller-problems.md#how-can-i-tell-if-im-using-bluetooth-technology).
 These symptoms are generally caused by failures to communicate between the controller and the host PC, and indicate poor Bluetooth link quality.

 ### Motion Controller LEDs are not lit, but the buttons and thumbstick still work in Mixed Reality Portal.